langerkirill/vdj-automatic-cuer/README.md

 - **Beat grid required**: The track must have its beat grid aligned in VirtualDJ before running the script
 - **Close VirtualDJ before running**: Do not make any edits in VirtualDJ while the script is running, as changes to the database will cause your edits to be lost
 - **Restart required**: You must close and reopen VirtualDJ after running the script for the cue points to appear
+- **Platform compatibility**: Primarily tested on Mac.
+Windows and Linux compatibility is uncertain and may require additional configuration
 - **Accuracy limitations**: The AI analysis is not always perfect.
 Always manually review and adjust the generated cue points.
 Accuracy should improve with future Gemini models (like Gemini 3)
 - **Long song limitations**: Really long songs (extended mixes, DJ sets) tend to have lower accuracy.
-The AI performs best on standard-length tracks (3-10 minutes)
+The AI performs best on standard-length tracks (up to 6-7 minutes)

 ## Color System (My Personal DJ Preferences)